-7.5 Built in the mid- to late twentieth century, the residential dwellings at Woodland Crescent and on Ship Lane to the north are relatively modern properties which do not warrant inclusion within a conservation area.
-However, an exception is 2 Woodland Crescent, which was constructed in the late nineteenth or early twentieth century.
-Recognising its heritage value, the Council locally listed the building in 2022, providing it with additional protection against inappropriate development.
+A7 Built in the late twentieth century and early 2000s, the residential dwellings at Woodland Crescent and on Ship Lane to the north are relatively modern properties which do not warrant inclusion within a conservation area.
+However, an exception is 2 Woodland Crescent, which was constructed in the late nineteenth or early twentieth century; the building is locally listed and has existing protection against inappropriate development.